Don’t overpay for gas in Bloomington: Analysis shows most expensive station - News Break

 Don’t overpay for gas in Bloomington: Analysis shows most expensive station

-(BLOOMINGTON, IN) If you’re paying more than $3.02 for gas in the Bloomington area, you could be getting a better deal.
+(BLOOMINGTON, IL) If you’re paying more than $3.24 for gas in the Bloomington area, you could be getting a better deal.

-As of Sunday, the most expensive gas in the Bloomington area appeared to be at Marathon, at 601 E 10Th St.
+The most expensive gas in the city Sunday registered at Marathon, at 1200 W Market St.

 |Regular